History of bonsai: Classical period

 In 1829, a significant book that first established classical bonsai art, Sōmoku Kin'yō-shū (草木錦葉集, A Colorful Collection of Trees and Plants/Collection of tree leaves), was published.
 It includes the basic criteria for the ideal form of the classical pine bonsai, in detail and with illustrations.
 That same year, small tako-tsuki (octopus-styled) trees with long, wavy-branches began to be offered by a grower in Asakusa Park, a north-eastern Edo suburb.
-Within 20 years that neighborhood became crowded with nurseries selling bonsai.
+Within 20, years that neighborhood became crowded with nurseries selling bonsai.
 The three-volume Kinsei-Jufu, possibly the first book of bonsai, tools, and pots, dates from 1833.

-Numerous artists of the 19th century depicted dwarf potted trees in woodblock prints, including Yoshishige (who pictured each of the fifty-three classic stations of the Tōkaidō as miniature landscape) and Kunisada (who included mostly hachi-no-ki in some four dozen prints).
+Numerous artists of the 19th century depicted dwarf potted trees in woodblock prints, including Yoshishige (who pictured each of the fifty-three classic stations of the Tōkaidō as a miniature landscape) and Kunisada (who included mostly hachi-no-ki in some four dozen prints).
 The earliest known photograph from Japan depicting a dwarf potted tree dates from c.
 1861 by Pierre Rossier.

 On October 13, 1868, the Meiji Emperor moved to his new capital in Tokyo.
 Bonsai were displayed both inside and outside Meiji Palace, where they have since remained important in affairs of the Palace.
 Bonsai placed in the grand setting of the Imperial Palace had to be "Giant Bonsai," large enough to fill the grand space.
 The Meiji Emperor encouraged interest in bonsai.
 Government officials who did not appreciate bonsai fell out of favor.
-Soon all members of the ministry had bonsai whether they liked the tradition or not.
+Soon, all members of the ministry had bonsai whether they liked the tradition or not.
 Prince Itoh was an exception: Any bonsai that the emperor gave him were then passed to Kijoji Itoh.
 Kijoji Itoh was a statesman of great influence behind the scenes, and a noted bonsai collector who conducted research and experiments on these bonsai.